 Morey was associated with the Geological Survey of the U.S. Dept. of the Interior from 1957 until he died in 1965.
 A pioneer in the study of glass properties, he was an Honorary Member of The American Ceramic Society.
 Dr. Morey’s book “The Properties of Glass” is a classic work in the field of glass technology.

-The Award consists of a glass piece and a complimentary meeting registration.
+The Award consists of a glass piece, a complimentary meeting registration and travel reimbursement.

 Morey nomination package should include:

 - One page letter of support from lead sponsor that includes a statement about the impact and quality of the nominee’s publications on the field

 - CV (note that selection will be based primarily on published contributions to the field